inotia00/revanced-documentation/docs/announcement.md

-# ReVanced Extended is currently active.

-Please refer to the [release notes](https://github.com/inotia00/revanced-patches/releases/latest) in the revanced-patches repository.
+ReVanced Extended has been discontinued.
+Please see [this announcement](https://github.com/inotia00/ReVanced_Extended/issues/3334) for more information.